Ozempic® & Semaglutide Lawsuits Are Happening Right Now

 Plaintiffs across the country and worldwide are claiming that drug manufacturers, distributors, physicians, marketers, and others failed to adequately warn people about the risks.

-Additionally, whether you’re a patient or an attorney searching for co-counsel to litigate individual cases or facilitate class action,
+Additionally, whether you’re a patient or an attorney searching for co-counsel to litigate individual cases or facilitate class action, rely on Maddox& Cisneros, PLLC, for qualified and rapid response and assistance.

 People are suffering debilitating symptoms